ByUnal/AviBERT/README.md

 - In DistilBert training, the model overt fits the training data up to %93 accuracy score however it generalizes badly.
 - torch.clip_norm function demolishes the model success rate, it shows that additional algorithms are unnecessary for bert base models.
 ## Acknowledgement
-Currently, I've prepared the paper of this project besides including data collection steps.
-However, we're doing an additional novel experiments on this topic.
-So, paper link/details will be shared as soon as the paper is published.
+This work has been accepted by the SIU 2025 Conference.
+The paper link/details will be shared as soon as the paper is published.